Phantas0s/mouseless-dev/content/posts/many_clis.md

 $> cut [file]...

-Cut fields (sections) of each lines of a file and output it.
-The default section delimiter is TAB (not space).
+This CLI can `cut` fields (sections) of each lines of a file and output them.
+The default section delimiter is TAB (not SPACE).

 ```
 $> cat cut_this